 Exogenous Ketone salts (Perfect Keto Base) – Take between meals for extra fat burning or after carbs to get back into ketosis.

 2. Plan Your Meals

 This means that you can ensure you have the ingredients you need to cook on hand or have food that you can grab if you arrive home starving.
 It could mean having some boiled eggs in the fridge, macadamia nuts so you can grab a small handful or a few olives.

 Initially, you may feel hungry as your body transitions to burning fat and this is the time when you want to make sure you have keto-friendly snack foods on hand.

-See our Guide To Low-Carb Snacks for a list of healthy, satiating snacks.
+See our 101 Low-Carb Snacks for a list of healthy, satiating snacks & download the FREE PDF.